Ayushi2512Sharma/Healthcare-risk-prediction/README.md

 AI-Based Healthcare Risk Prediction System

-Project Overview
+Project Overview :

-The AI-Based Healthcare Risk Prediction System is a machine learning project designed to predict the health risk level of patients based on their medical and lifestyle data.
-The system analyzes key features such as age, gender, blood pressure, cholesterol levels, heart rate, diabetes status, and smoking habits to determine whether a patient is at low, medium, or high risk.

-This project uses data preprocessing, exploratory data analysis (EDA), and machine learning algorithms like Logistic Regression, Decision Tree, and Random Forest to build an accurate prediction model.
-The goal is to assist healthcare professionals in identifying high-risk patients early, enabling timely treatment and better decision-making.

-Overall, this system demonstrates how artificial intelligence can be applied in the healthcare domain to improve patient outcomes and reduce potential health complications.
+This is a "Machine Learning project using Python" that predicts patient health risk based on medical and lifestyle data.
+The goal is to identify high-risk patients early and support better healthcare decisions.

+Key Points :

+1. Built using Python & Scikit-learn.
+2. Performed Data Cleaning & EDA.
+3. Trained models like Logistic Regression & Random Forest.
+4. Identified key factors like BP, Cholesterol, and Smoking.

+Outcome :

+1. Predicted patient risk (Low/High).
+2. Generated insights for healthcare decision-making.